Impacted by Unexpected Federal Funding Changes?

 Philanthropic Participation

-Funding Partners join with the goal of addressing barrier(s) to securing federal funds through one of the Fund’s four Focus Areas
+Funding Partners join with the goal of addressing barrier(s) to securing federal funds through one or more of the FRLF's four Focus Areas

 Resource Navigation